 Hunter and Jade “swishing” in the San Saba River.
 I think Hunter’s got a big one.
 “Jade, grab the net!”

 (swishing = fishing while swimming)

-Hunter is a passionate baseball player and Jade and Bailey love to play softball.
+Although Hunter and Jade are no longer playing ball, they were both passionate about the game and Bailey loves to play softball too.
 When we’re not at our San Saba ranch, we’re usually at the ball fields.